almasudme/Python/README.md

 # Python

-luminosity.py  - This is a sample python script for plotting data from a text file. mult.py        - Multiplies two matrices
+# luminosity.py  - This is a sample python script for plotting data from a text file.
+# mult.py        - Multiplies two matrices
+# valcr.py        - Creates a GUI that helps select options based on an xml database "data.xml".